 Some eligibility criteria and program rules vary depending upon the composition of the family requesting assistance.
 In addition, some requirements apply to the family as a whole and others apply to individual persons who will live in the assisted unit.
 This part provides information that is needed to correctly identify family and household members, and to apply HUD's eligibility rules.

 3-I.B.
-FAMILY AND HOUSEHOLD [24 CFR 982.201(c); HUD-50058 IB, p.
-13; FR Notice 02/03/12; Notice PIH 2014-20]
+FAMILY AND HOUSEHOLD [24 CFR 982.201(c); FR Notice 02/03/12; Notice PIH 2014-20]